lobsteropteryx/blog/content/post/python-project.md

 1. Standard directory structure
 1. `Setup.py` file to track versions and dependencies
 1. Test runner and scaffolding

+There is a wealth of great documentation about all of these tools; in particular, check out [The Hitchhiker's Guide to Python](http://python-guide-pt-br.readthedocs.io/en/latest/) and the [Python Packaging User's Guide](https://python-packaging-user-guide.readthedocs.io/).

 ## 1. Pip